giuliofurlan/glassApps/README.md

 | maps | yes | yes | initial development | navigation |
 | spotify | yes | no | concept only | controls (play/pause, next, ...) and maybe player |

-Please note that I am not and android development and my time is limited.
+Please note that I am not an android developer and my time is limited.